walles/px/README.rst

 * Note how the default sort order of CPU-usage-since-``ptop``-started makes the display rather stable.
-* Note the system load bar that correlates the system load with the number of CPU cores in the system. **Green** is load handled by physical cores, **yellow** (not shown here) is load handled by hyperthreading cores, and **red** is load over the number of cores.
+* Note the core count right next to the system load number, for easy comparison.
-* Note the fifteen minute load history graph in the load bar.
-On this system the load has been high for the last fifteen minutes.
+* Note the load history graph next to the load numbers.
+On this system the load has been the same for the last fifteen minutes.
 This is a visualization of the numbers you get from ``uptime``.
 * Note that binaries launched while ``ptop`` is running are listed at the bottom of the display.